microsoft/pxt-arcade/docs/courses/csintro1/sprites/hello-sprite.md

 ## Example #1: Sprite Hello Blocks

-1. Create the code below in Blocks
+1. Start a new project and name it “sprite hello”
-2. Name the code "sprite hello"
+2. Create the code below in Blocks
 3. View the code in JavaScript

 ```blocks